 The office of the Chief Appraiser is primarily responsible for overall planning, organizing, staffing, coordinating, and controlling of the district operations.
 The chief appraiser is also responsible for planning, organizing, directing and controlling the business functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
 The chief appraiser is responsible for the valuation of all real and personal property accounts.
 The property types appraised include commercial, residential, business personal, and industrial.
 The Hardeman County Appraisal District currently contracts with the appraisal firm of Pritchard & Abbott, Inc. for appraisals of utilities, industrial and mineral properties and industry-related business personal accounts.
 The Appraisal District currently contracts with the appraisal firm of Western Valuation and Consulting, LLC, for development of market and ag schedules and for the inspection and updating of all real estate accounts.
 The chief appraiser is responsible for the in-house sales ratio studies for schedule adjustments and appraisals.
 The chief appraiser is responsible for all values assigned.
 The appraisal district is also responsible for the following support groups: review appraisals, productivity valuation and special audits.
-The district's appraisers - whether inhouse or contracted - are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with The Texas Department of Licensing and Regulation.
-Support functions including records maintenance, information and assistance to property owners, and hearings support are coordinated by the chief appraiser.
+The district's appraisers - whether in-house or contracted - are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with The Texas Department of Licensing and Regulation.
+Support functions including records maintenance, information and assistance to property owners, and hearings support are coordinated by the deputy chief appraiser.

-The appraisal district staff consists of 2 full time employees (the chief appraiser and an administrative assistant).
-The chief appraiser is currently registered and has obtained RPA and RTA designation.
-All field personnel are registered with TDLR and are working toward or have attained an RPA license.
+The appraisal district staff consists of 2 full time employees (the deputy chief appraiser and an administrative assistant), 1 part time (office clerk).
+The interim chief appraiser is currently registered and has obtained RPA and RTA designation.
+The deputy chief appraiser has finished 2 years of training and classes towards the RPA and RTA designation.
+All field personnel are registered with TDLR and are working toward or have attained a RPA license.